 What is Decoupage?

-Decoupage is art of decorating an object with paper cut outs and glue.
+Decoupage is the art of decorating an object with paper cutouts and glue.
 This form of crafting dates back centuries.
 It is the technique we used to decorate this clipboard.
 Mod Podge is a specific brand name of glue that is often used for decoupage.
+If you are wondering what glue is best for decoupage, I personally like Mod Podge

-The ladies over at HowDoesShe can show you how to decoupage cute patterned paper on to a clipboard to make the perfect teacher or thank you gift.
+It is easy to learn how to decoupage cute patterned paper onto a clipboard to make the perfect teacher or thank you gift.
 If you can’t find a decorative paper you like don’t overlook using wrapping paper.
 You can learn how to make these cute clipboards here.

 More Ways to Use Kids Artwork